deyvitt/Reverse-Engineering-Seedance/README.md

-# How ByteDance SeedDance 2.0 Achieves Photorealistic AI Video — A Reverse Engineering Deep Dive
+# How ByteDance SeeDance 2.0 Achieves Photorealistic AI Video — A Reverse Engineering Deep Dive

 > *A speculative but technically grounded analysis of the architecture that may explain ByteDance's extraordinary AI video generation — and why hardware restrictions may have made it better, not worse.*